timmyichen/dice-simulation-tool/README.md

 This is a project developed by Tim Chen at MongoDB, Inc. as part of their Teacher Fellowship Program.
 It uses the Express, React, and Node.

-The application aims to create an educational tool for anyone looking to explore
+The application aims to create an educational tool for anyone looking to explore the fundamentals of probability by simulating various dice rolls.
+Through this app, users can see the effects of the law of large and small numbers, and the distribution curves of multiple dice being rolled.

 ## Demo